GRI: 102-16; 102-17; 205-2

 Walmart is proud of its long-standing commitment to protecting human health and the environment.
 As an ethical and responsible corporate citizen, Walmart is dedicated to minimizing our environmental impact and preserving the health and safety of our associates and customers.
 It is Walmart’s intent to operate in compliance with all Environmental, Health & Safety (EHS) laws and regulations.
 Walmart’s Global EHS Policy establishes a standard that is intended to protect human health and the environment, while creating a safe workplace.

-Walmart employs a team of safety professionals who are responsible for developing and implementing safety initiatives for the different operational formats within the company.
+Walmart employs a team of safety professionals who are responsible for developing and implementing safety initiatives for the different operational formats within the company, including but not limited to: Walmart stores, Sam's clubs, supply chain facilities and international facilities.
 Our safety team focuses on training, promoting a culture of safety compliance and monitoring safety compliance.
 Walmart associates in these facilities receive training on numerous health and safety related processes based on their roles, including, but not limited to:

 As the pandemic emerged and evolved in the U.S., several teams of experts collaborated to review our practices and controls and to assess the impact of updated CDC, OSHA and state and local regulations and guidance.
 Changes made as a result included modifying store hours, metering and traffic management, mask and social distancing requirements, sanitation, provision of PPE, modified leave policies and benefits, and protocols for testing and reporting of positive tests.
 Walmart continues to update and create new guidelines, policies and procedures for implementation across stores, clubs and support facilities.